SlimeVR/SlimeVR-Docs-Site/slimevr-setup.md

 | 5                | IMU error                                          |

 If a tracker doesn't start up, try charging it.
 Connect the tracker via USB port to your PC or any USB charger.
 Red LED light should light up to indicate that it's charging.
-Blue LED light means it's fully charged.
+Green LED light means it's fully charged (LED might be a different colour depending on your charging board).
 Try turning the tracker on during charging to see if it works.

 **Please note that as a rule, DIY trackers should be kept off while charging outside of this specific case.**